Faith-Based Addiction Recovery

 Many people often think of inpatient treatment programs when they picture rehab.
 Inpatient treatment facilities offer the highest level of care.
 Recovering addicts will check in at an inpatient facility where they live for 30 to 90 days.
 Patients receive medical monitoring, medication management, therapy, and additional support.

 Similarly, outpatient treatment programs offer therapy, medication management, and additional education (such as nutrition or wellness coaching).
-However, patients that enroll in outpatient treatment aren’t required to live at a facility.
+However, patients who enroll in outpatient treatment aren’t required to live at a facility.

 Both inpatient and outpatient programs typically offer individual and group therapy sessions.
 Psychotherapy, or “talk therapy,” is the most common form of counseling provided—including Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT).